Macrometacorp/docs/docs/connections/connector-types/mssql-connector.md

 ## MSSQL Source

-Read this section carefully before you set up your MSSQL source connector.
+To use the `LOG_BASED` replication method, both of the following must be true:

-### Log-Based Replication Requirements
+- You use Microsoft SQL Server Standard or Enterprise edition.

-To use the `LOG_BASED` replication method, you must use Microsoft SQL Server Standard or Enterprise edition.
-Also, You must have CDC enabled for the database and the table which you intend to replicate.
+- You have CDC enabled for the database and the table which you intend to replicate.

-You can follow these steps to enable CDC on your Microsoft SQL Server instance.
+Follow the steps below to enable CDC on your Microsoft SQL Server instance.

-#### On-Premise Databases
+### On-Premise Databases

 ```sql
 -- ====